EdCharbeneau/BlazeDown/BlazeDown/wwwroot/sample-data/example.md

 ## Building BlazeDown

 This experiment was to test out Blazor and see how easy (or difficult) it was to use a .NET Standard library on the client.
-The beauty of BlazeDown is that writing a Markdown parser was completely unecessary because one already existed for .NET.
+The beauty of BlazeDown is that writing a Markdown parser was completely unnecessary because one already existed for .NET.

 ## The Markdown Processor

-BlazeDown takes advatnage of the .NET ecosystem.
+BlazeDown takes advantage of the .NET ecosystem.
 It uses the [MarkDig](https://www.nuget.org/packages/Markdig/) an extensible Markdown processor for .NET.
-Since MarkDig is compatiable with .NET Standard 1.1+ it worked flawlessly with Blazor.
-Having the freedom to reuse existing .NET libraries on the client is in my opinion what makes Blazor an iteresting option for developoers.
+Since MarkDig is compatible with .NET Standard 1.1+ it worked flawlessly with Blazor.
+Having the freedom to reuse existing .NET libraries on the client is in my opinion what makes Blazor an interesting option for developers.

 Utilizing MarkDig in Blazor followed the standard procedure of grabbing the package from [NuGet](https://www.nuget.org).
 Once the package was installed, MarkDig is initialize just as it would be in any other .NET application.

 Simply calling MarkDig's `ToHtml` method converts a `string` into Html.

 ```
 @using Markdig;

 private string RenderHtmlContent(string value) => Markdig.Markdown.ToHtml(
 markdown: value,
 pipeline: new MarkdownPipelineBuilder().UseAdvancedExtensions().Build()
 );
 ```
 To complete the experiment Blazor was used to load Markdown _.md_ files externally.
 Once again .NET was leveraged to add the feature without directly jumping into JavaScript by using `System.Net.Http` and `Http.GetAsync`.

 The code for using `Http.GetAsync` is quite similar to how it would be used in a typical .NET application.
 An HttpResponseMessage is created to make the call to the resource using `GetAsync`.
 Once the response returns, we check to see if the response was successful using `httpResponse.IsSuccessStatusCode`.
 Finally, the resulting markdown file is returned, or a error message is passed along `await httpResponse.Content.ReadAsStringAsync() : httpResponse.ReasonPhrase`.

-While these are all quite famailiar routines, it's worth noting that some abstractions may be present in Blazor to invoke JavaScript under the hood to make the actual Http request.
+While these are all quite familiar routines, it's worth noting that some abstractions may be present in Blazor to invoke JavaScript under the hood to make the actual Http request.

 ```
 protected override async Task OnInitAsync()
 {
     if (Content == null)
         Content = String.IsNullOrEmpty(FromUrl) ?
             "Content or FromUrl property is not set or invalid" : await InitContentFromUrl();
 }

 private async Task<string> InitContentFromUrl()
 {
     HttpResponseMessage httpResponse = await Http.GetAsync(FromUrl);
     return httpResponse.IsSuccessStatusCode ?
     await httpResponse.Content.ReadAsStringAsync() : httpResponse.ReasonPhrase;
 }
 ```
 ### The Component